 Merlin firmware: The take away

 Everyone will enjoy the better stability Merlin brings to an Asus router.
 But for the most part, Merlin is a geeky option for advanced users.
-It opens up a lot of possibilities.
+It opens up many possibilities.
+In return, it requires a bit of networking know-how handle — it’s not a must-use.

-In fact, I know many who only buy an Asus router after Merlin is available for it — and I don’t blame them.
+But I know many advanced users who only buy an Asus router after Merlin is available for it — and I don’t blame them.
 If you can appreciate even just one of the many benefits this alternative firmware has to offer, such as the vastly more advanced VPN feature, it’s tough to go back.

-One thing is for sure.
-If you have a supported Asus router that doesn’t work as well as you’d like, putting Merlin on it will, well, magically make it a lot better.
+One thing is likely: If you have a supported Asus router that doesn’t work as well as you’d like, putting Merlin on it will, well, magically make it a lot better.
 Try it.
 You have nothing to lose.